 LandAid have teamed up with Comic Relief to fund Homeless Link's sixth Young and Homeless study.
-Our guest blogger from Homeless Link explains how the research will address the issues that most concern young people:
+Jennifer Harris from Homeless Link explains how the research will address the issues that most concern young people:

 All too often research takes place ‘about’ and not ‘with’ the people who are the focus of a study.
 However, at Homeless Link, we recognise the importance of involving young people in our Young and Homeless research for ensuring maximum impact.